keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

 and allows using multiple observability platforms for different metrics at the same time.

-`KeptnMetric` CDs are also used as targets for [EvaluationDefinition](evaluationdefinition.md) CRDs.
+`KeptnMetric` CRs are also used as targets for [EvaluationDefinition](evaluationdefinition.md) CRDs.

 ## Yaml Synopsis